huyeduon/aws/README.md

 - region     = "us-east-1"

 Then run terraform against main.tf file.
-The main.tf script will create: VPCs, Instances, TGW, TGW Attachment, TGW Connect, Security Groups, Internet Gateway.
+The main.tf script will create VPCs, Instances, TGW, TGW Attachment, TGW Connect, Security Groups, Internet Gateway.
 Remember to set the tag to what you want.

 The tag using in main.tf file: